Risk Factors for Ovarian Cancer

 - Family history of ovarian cancerA woman's family history is the most important factor to be considered when estimating her risk for ovarian cancer.
 Research suggests that a woman has as high as a 50 percent risk of getting ovarian cancer if two or more first-degree (e.g., mother, sister, daughter) or second-degree (e.g., grandmother, aunt) relatives have had this disease.
 Researchers have identified three distinct ways in which ovarian cancer can be inherited:

 AgeThe risk for developing ovarian cancer increases with age.
 Most cases occur after menopause, which usually takes place around the age of 51.
-Over 50% of all ovarian cancers occur in women older than age 65.
+Over 50 percent of all ovarian cancers occur in women older than age 65.

 Menstrual history/pregnancy history/infertilityMany experts believe that there is a relationship between the number of menstrual cycles that a woman has in her lifetime and her risk of ovarian cancer.
 That is, the risk of ovarian cancer is increased in women who began to menstruate before age 12 and/or experienced menopause after age 50.
 Also, never having given birth (nulliparity) is a risk factor for the development of ovarian cancer, as is having a first child after age 30.
 In other words, women who have never been pregnant have a higher risk of ovarian cancer than those who have been pregnant.
 Multiple pregnancies have an increasingly protective effect.
 Similarly, women who take or have taken birth control pills have a 40 to 50 percent decreased risk of ovarian cancer.
 It is thought that the protective effects of pregnancy, birth control pills, and breast feeding are related to the suppression of ovulation, that is, the fewer ovulatory cycles that a woman completes, the lower are her chances of developing ovarian cancer.